dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2343: Focus on mutual respect and kindness among all individuals.
+### T2343: Treat others with kindness regardless of personal beliefs.

 |Support|
 |---|